infocyph/Toolset/README.md

 # Toolset

-Welcome to **Toolset**, a versatile set of scripts designed to streamline your Docker and PHP environment management tasks.
+Welcome to **Toolset**, a versatile set of scripts designed to streamline your Linux based development environment management tasks.
 This repository provides two key utilities: `dockex` for Docker container management, and `phpx` for PHP version and extension management.

 ## Table of Contents
 - [Installation](#installation)